Pride Winnipeg Gala Keynote Address

 Is it time to re-focus and, if so, what will that look like?

 With maturity comes responsibility.
 Pride, with its maturity, I believe, has a very long life ahead.
 One that is filled with a need to find balance - balancing how to celebrate our accomplishments and at the same time continue to support the struggles of those who are still living in fear of expressing their true identity.
-It is a big job but I know they can and will do it.
+It is a big job, but I know they can and will do it.

-How Pride will meet these challenges I don’t know.
+How Pride will meet these challenges, I don’t know.
 What I do know is they cannot do it alone.
 They need our help and support.

-Tonight, it is my hope that everyone in this room will join me and make a promise to help - join the board of an LGBTQ2 organization, help raise money for an LGBTQ2 event or service, volunteer at the Rainbow Resource Centre, speak out when you have a chance to support questioning places of worship, your local community organizations, your immediate and extended families.
+Tonight, it is my hope that everyone in this room will join me and make a promise to help.
+Join the board of an LGBTQ2 organization, help raise money for an LGBTQ2 event or service, volunteer at the Rainbow Resource Centre, speak out when you have a chance to support questioning places of worship, your local community organizations, your immediate and extended families.
 Whether large or small, let us all make a promise to do something to help all people in our very diverse LGBTQ2 community.
-Do it not just so that they feel included but that they are included, not just so that they feel safe but that they are safe and that everyone has accessibility to all events, services and celebrations.
+Do it not just so that they feel included but that they are included, not only so that they feel safe but that they are safe and that everyone has accessibility to all events, services and celebrations.
 Take a moment now to think about what you are going to do to help.

 Thank you for whatever you choose to do.
-Nothing is too small… except for your financial donations!
-Money may be the root of all evil but organizations need lots to meet the demands of growth and to pay for the services they provide.
+Nothing is too small - except for your financial donations!
+Money may be the root of all evil, but organizations need lots to meet the demands of growth and to pay for the services they provide.
 For those of us who can, please give generously.

 I look forward to the celebrations this summer as we participate in the many events that will be taking place during the ten days of celebrating the 30th Pride Winnipeg Festival.